fyrox-book/fyrox-book.github.io/src/fyrox/rendering/materials.md

 - **texCoordScale** - a 2D vector that allows you to scale texture coordinates used to sample the textures mentioned above (except lightmaps, they're using separate texture coordinates)
-- **layerIndex** - a natural number that is used for decals masking, a decal will only be applied to your mesh if the decal has matching index.
+- **layerIndex** - a natural number that is used for decals masking, a decal will only be applied to your mesh if and only if the decal has matching index.
 - **emissionStrength** - a 3D vector that allows you to set the strength of emission per-channel (R, G, B) for your `emissionTexture`